Thesis planning phase bachelor’s 5 cr./master’s 10 cr.

 In that case, there must be a written agreement between the data controller and the data processor regarding the processing of personal data.
 The data processor is also partly responsible for the processing of personal data, but their responsibility is more limited.

-The processing of personal data must always have legal grounds that must be determined before the processing begins.
+The processing of personal data must always have a legal basis, which must be determined before the processing begins.

 It is not possible to change the grounds later.
 The grounds for processing affect the rights of the data subjects in relation to the data controller.

 Theses for UAS degrees are usually based on the subject’s consent.
-The basis may be the controller’s legitimate interest when a thesis is based on register data.
+The basis may be the controller’s legitimate interest when a thesis is based on registry data.

 Provision of information to a study subject and consent